hydraulic-institute/edb/readme.md

 The HI EDB is deployed to an Amazon S3 bucket, and served to the public internet from there.

 ### S3 Configuration
-*The following is only necessary once, to setup Amazon S3 - it is documented here for historical purpose*
+*The following is only necessary once, to setup Amazon S3 - it is documented here for historical purpose - it is not something you need to do yourself*
 - Create bucket - named `hi-edb-beta`
 - Region:  US East (N. Virginia)
 - Next